fairmath/fherma-challenges/gelu-function/solution_with_binary_tree_decomposition.md

-# GELU Approximation under Fully Homomorphic Encryption
+# GELU Approximation in FHE with a Binary-Tree Product Decomposition Strategy

 *The article details the solution provided by the winner of the [GELU Function challenge](https://fherma.io/challenges/683eaf48eed44a699f640a92).*